 Fairview is situated just south of downtown and the Granville Bridge.
 Located between Burrard St. on the west and Cambie St. on the east, it’s bordered by False Creek to the north and 16th Avenue to the south.

 What’s in a name?
 Fairview or South Granville or False Creek or…?

-“Fairview” is the neighbourhood’s official name, the name used by the City of Vancouver, long term residents and real estate professionals.
+“Fairview” is the neighborhood’s official name, the name used by the City of Vancouver, long-term residents, and real estate professionals.
 When you’re shopping for housing, Fairview is the name to use.

 Fairview encompasses several small areas that have hyper-local names you may see on Craig’s List, MLS or other apartment/condo sites: Fairview Slopes (loosely defined as Broadway to 2nd Avenue), False Creek (on the water and near Granville Island), Burrard Slopes, and Fairview Heights.

 Colloquially, you may hear Fairview referred to as South Granville.

 South Granville is the name of the shopping district (in Fairview) that runs along Granville St. from the Granville Bridge to 16th Avenue.
 It’s become so popular—and is being marketed so aggressively—that people sometimes refer to the entire neighborhood as South Granville.